Allentown Car Accident Lawyers Fighting For Crash Victims

 Major highways and city streets in Allentown present unique risks that contribute to serious crashes.
 Victims often feel blindsided by these factors, but recognizing them shows how negligence plays a role.

-• Speeding and Aggressive Driving: Common on Route 22, I-476, and I-78, where drivers weave in and out of lanes.
+Common on Route 22, I-476, and I-78, where drivers weave in and out of lanes. - Weather Hazards

-• Fatigued or Impaired Drivers: Late-night crashes on Hamilton Street or near bars in Center City often involve alcohol or drowsiness.
+Late-night crashes on Hamilton Street or near bars in Center City often involve alcohol or drowsiness. - Commercial Truck Traffic

 When these factors come into play, proving negligence isn't always simple.
 A skilled car accident lawyer can connect the dots, hold the responsible parties accountable, and protect victims from unfair blame.